shanto-Rahman/FlakyLens/README.md

 bash per_project_prediction.sh FlakyLens "BERT" "calculate_gradient"
 ```

-To apply perturbation, we need to run the following command.
+To apply perturbation, we need to run the following command (related to th RQ4).
 One example of applying one category of the perturbation (deadlock) is as follows.

 ```shell
 bash per_project_prediction.sh FlakyLens "BERT" "deadcode_perturbation"
 ```

 # Dataset